 Karen’s tours are immersive and fun with expert guides, wine, and food always the protagonists.
 Karen’s website, her YouTube channel, and social media presence are all aimed at engaging people interested in exploring Sicily’s fascinating history, stunning beauty, warm hospitality and some say, the best food and wine in Italy.
 Her clients write reviews that are amazing and a true testament to her kindness, generosity, and passion for Sicily.

-Karen is an Italian Wine Specialist, speaks Italian, has visited Sicily countless happy times, and is now hosting Untold Italy Tours in Sicily.
+Karen is an Italian Wine Specialist, speaks Italian, has visited Sicily countless happy times.

 You can also find Karen on these social media channels: